StavreskiB/Cars-Market/README.md

 4. Delete ads.
 5. Approval of new ads.

-Data for test by admin
+Data for test by admin:
 Email: admin@gmail.com
 Password: admin